waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Goal:** Capture the legendary Pokémon Mewtwo.
 - **Sub-Goal:** Gain access to Cerulean Cave.
 - **Failed Hypothesis (Route 25):** The entrance to Cerulean Cave is on Route 25. **Conclusion:** After exploring all land paths, interacting with all objects/NPCs (including the soft-locking Pikachu event at the cave entrance and the dead-end at Bill's House), and surfing all accessible water areas, Route 25 has been fully explored and contains no entrance to Cerulean Cave.
 The investigation here is stalled.
-- **New Hypothesis:** The entrance to Cerulean Cave is accessible by surfing on the water on Route 24.
+- **Failed Hypothesis (Route 24):** The entrance to Cerulean Cave is accessible by surfing on the water on Route 24. **Conclusion:** After exploring all accessible water areas on Route 24, it has been confirmed that the water is segmented and provides no access to Cerulean Cave or any new areas.
+The investigation here is stalled.

 # V. Custom Tools & Agents